CroXY3D/CroXY/README.md

 CroXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with three ball screws.

-It is a ground up design, based on concepts from the [Annex Engineering K2](https://github.com/Annex-Engineering/Chhogori-K2) and the [Hypercube Overkill Project](https://reprap.org/forum/read.php?177,807843,807843).

 It is simple to build, align and provision.
 It uses a minimum of printed parts, many of which will be easily machinable out of aluminum.
 Print quality is superb.

+It is a ground up design, based on concepts from the [Annex Engineering K2](https://github.com/Annex-Engineering/Chhogori-K2) and the [Hypercube Overkill Project](https://reprap.org/forum/read.php?177,807843,807843).

 This is an ALPHA release.
-The printer has been assembled and is printing.
+The printer has been assembled and is printing with excellent print quality.
 Plan is to move it to under the Annex Engineering umbrella upon BETA.

 # Major features of CroXY
   - 3030 and 3060 frame members for stiffness and ease of assembly
   - Crossed rail gantry design with 4 motors driving 9mm XY belts
   - Triple SFU1204 ball screw driven Z for automatic bed levelling
-  - Z Towers are built on a single 3060 extrusion making ball screw and rail alignment extremely simple
-  - Linear Rails are all MGN12
+  - Linear Rails are all MGN12H
+  - Fully Enclosed, with option for 20mm of insulation.
+Printer functions fully without panels for materials that do not require insulation.
-  - Bed 6mm Mic6 and is kinematically mounted with Maxwell joints preloaded by magnets.
+  - Bed is 6mm Mic6 and is kinematically mounted with Maxwell joints preloaded by magnets.
 Thicker beds are possible.
   - Hemera Direct Drive E3D Extruder (it is compatabile with Annex Engineering K1/K2 printheads)
   - Magnetically coupled switch based probe picked up from a dock for super accurate bed probing
   - Dedicated area for nozzle purge and wipe
+  - Z Towers are built on a single 3060 extrusion making ball screw and rail alignment extremely simple
   - Duet2 or Duet3 electronics with Reprap firmware 2 or 3.
 Klipper support is planned
   - Built in drawer for tools and or a spool that feeds the extruder
   - Feet with sorbothane vibration isolation.